-The water consumption requirements for the optimised Project and water balance of the system fluctuate with climatic conditions, production rates and as the extent of the mining operations change over time.
-A summary of main operational water demands for the optimised Project (i.e. CHPP water supply and haul road dust suppression) is provided below.
+The water consumption requirements for the Project and water balance of the system fluctuate with climatic conditions, production rates and as the extent of the mining operations change over time.
+A summary of main operational water demands for the Project (i.e. CHPP water supply and haul road dust suppression) is provided below, as well as the estimated construction water supply requirements.